;

 (831) 459-2371

 To receive advising for the community studies major, students should schedule an appointment via slug success, email or call the program adviser.
 Full contact information is available on the program webpage.
-Our office is located on the second floor of the Oakes College Academic Building in room 213.
+Our office is located on the first floor of the Rachel Carson College Academic Building in room 128.
 The office telephone number is 831-459-2371.
 Students are encouraged to meet early on with the program adviser to develop an academic plan enabling them to take full advantage of the many learning opportunities available at UC Santa Cruz.

 Transfer students should also consult the Transfer Information and Policy section.